In the following, we are pleased to provide an overview of projects with EURAMED involvement.

-The ‘CONCERT-European Joint Programme for the Integration of Radiation Protection Research’ under Horizon 2020 aims to contribute to the sustainable integration of European and national research programmes in radiation protection.
-CONCERT as a co-fund action strives to achieve the attraction and pooling of national research efforts in Radiation Protection with EURATOM research programmes in order to make better use of public R&D resources and to tackle common European challenges in radiation protection more effectively by joint research efforts in key areas.
-In order to rise to this challenge CONCERT is operating as an umbrella structure for the research initiatives of the radiation protection research platforms MELODI, ALLIANCE, NERIS, EURADOS and EURAMED.
+CONCERT, the European Joint Programme for the Integration of Radiation Protection Research, under Horizon 2020 aims to contribute to the sustainable integration of European and national research programmes in radiation protection.
+CONCERT as a co-fund action strives to achieve the attraction and pooling of national research efforts in radiation protection with EURATOM research programmes in order to make better use of public R&D resources and tackle common European challenges in radiation protection more effectively by joint research efforts in key areas.
+In order to rise to this challenge CONCERT operates as an umbrella structure for the research initiatives of the radiation protection research platforms MELODI, ALLIANCE, NERIS, EURADOS, and EURAMED.

-EURAMED became a beneficiary of the project after its establishment as a legal entity, in early 2018 and is represented on the management board and contributes to the medical aspects of the project.
+EURAMED became a beneficiary of the project after its establishment as a legal entity in early 2018, is represented on the management board and contributes to the medical aspects of the project.
 The EC reviewed the project’s progress and achievements on 27 March 2019, finding exceptional results.
 The project ended in 2020 with the delivery of a joint roadmap for radiation protection research.

 For more info, please visit http://www.concert-h2020.eu/

 In the preparation phase EURAMED and its individual medical associations provided strategic guidance and input to the development of the project.

-EURAMED is a member of the project Stakeholder Board and invited to the annual consortia meetings to comment on the research work and project progress from a stakeholder perspective and will also be involved in the development of the science-based policy recommendations.
+EURAMED is a member of the project stakeholder board, attends the annual consortia meetings to comment on the research work and project progress from a stakeholder perspective and will also be involved in the development of science-based policy recommendations.

 For more info, please visit http://www.medirad-project.eu/